eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

 and any future version.

-Similarly, PID Providers SHALL use the value "eu.europa.ec.eudi.pid.1" for the namespace of the first version of the PID attributes specified in section [2.3](#23-pid-attributes).
+Similarly, PID Providers SHALL use the value "eu.europa.ec.eudi.pid.1" for the namespace of the first version of the PID attributes specified in Section [2.3](#23-pid-attributes).
 This namespace clearly indicates that any attributes defined within it are Person Identification Data specified in the context of the EUDI Wallet.
 Again, the version number "1" allows for future extension(s) or change(s) of the PID attributes defined in the next